Graham Baxter – Team Owner/President

 Mike Trinacty – Director of Off-Ice Operations

-Mike is in his fifth season with the Wildcats and oversees everything from ticketing, 50-50, concessions, sponsorship and intermission events.
+Mike is in his eighth season with the Wildcats and oversees everything from ticketing, 50-50, concessions, sponsorship and intermission events.

 Born in Halifax and raised in Windsor, Mike has called Berwick home since 1981 and is a provincial government retiree.
 A graduate of the Recreation Management Program at Acadia University, Mike enjoyed a lengthy career in the Valley as a consultant and manager in the field of sport and recreation.

 Mike is also a councilor for the Town of Berwick and Chair of the Berwick Sports Hall of Fame Committee.
 Mike lives with his wife Brenda, who serves as a game-day volunteer.
 Their two daughters – Melanie and Jill – live in Ottawa.